 The major challenge to the school remains the current funding crisis.
 A falling roll and increased staffing costs have made it difficult to avoid setting an overall deficit budget.
-This has been achieved for the current year with the help of 90 children admitted into Reception, but future budget plans will become more critical without increased government funding.
+This has been achieved for the current year with the help of a health rollover from 2020-21 but future budget plans will become more critical without increased government funding.